 Participants at the conference not only learned about the new integrated field of study known as Linguistic Informatics and its current status, but also considered its future potential.
-The conference was comprised of three sessions (please see below), and everything from reports to question and answer sessions was conducted in English.
+The conference was comprised of three sessions, and everything from reports to question and answer sessions was conducted in English.

-- ${\it 1.
-Computers \ and \ Linguistics \cdots} Potential \ for \ collaboration \ between \ computers \ and \ linguistics$ - 2.
-Corpus Linguistics ······Status report on corpus-based linguistic research - 3.
-Applied LinguisticsRelationship between second language acquisition and linguistic theory
+- 1. Computers and Linguistics · · · · Potential for collaboration between computers and linguistics - 2.
+Corpus Linguistics ·····Status report on corpus-based linguistic research - 3.
+Applied Linguistics ••••••Relationship between second language acquisition and linguistic theory